ubc/course-shortcode/readme.txt

  - profileslug (**New parameter not in production – default ” – if entered and a profile exists on the website, shows a link next to instructors name in the sections listing.
  - sticky winter (**New parameter not in production – default ‘false’ – if true session remains as Winter even if Summer term has begun.
  - instructors (default false - if true and plugin configured (via the settings panel), will list instructors on the main listing page (without users having to click on the "sections" button to see them).
+ - fuzzy (default on and set to 80% - does fuzzy matching of instructor names (80% usually "fixes" special char issues in a name))

 == [ubcinstructors] shortcode ==